 My Informational Interview Tips:

-2. Identify 2-4 People to Interview: Take a look at your network: school, peers and your contacts on LinkedIn.
-You may be surprised who is in your network.
-Reach out to a small amount of people first to get the ball rolling.
-I suggest identifying people who will give you advice from different perspectives.
+Take a look at your network: school, peers and your contacts on LinkedIn.
+You will be surprised who is in your network.
+Reach out to a few people first to get the ball rolling.
+Identify people who will give you advice from different perspectives.

-Looking for more informational interview tips and resources for scientists?
-Check out Science Mentor!
+Looking for more tips check out the Science Mentor.

 What are your tips for informational interviews?
 Share below.